 Don’t Fall for the Staging

 You’d be surprised at the price people will pay for professional stagers when selling a house.
 It works and is worth it, at least to the seller.
 As a buyer, look beyond the pretty furniture and artwork to what is behind all of that.
 As you walk through, turn on all the light switches, and check electrical outlets.
 Bring a flashlight, and tape measure, as well as a night-light or something you can plug in to test electrical currents.
 You don’t want to purchase a house with electrical issues.
+If you do fall foul of defects when you move into your new home though, consider searching something like “construction defect attorney los angeles” if you live in the Los Angeles area, or search wherever you live.
+This will help you to find a construction defect lawyer who can help you make a claim and sort any defects out in your new house.

 Read the Contracts